hqnna/veil/README.md

 This will decrypt the file and restore the original file name, it verifies the decrypted contents before saving.

+## Security information

+Veil takes advantages of multiple technologies, primarily the following:
+1. **Ed25519** for user identities and keypairs, as well as signing encrypted data.
+2. **X25519** keys are derived from the user's identity and are used to create keys.
+3. **Aegis256x4** is used for actually encryption of file data and directory names.
+4. **Blake3** is used to hash file names, with original names being encrypted.
+5. **Base64** and **Hex** to encode data that has been encrypted for storage.

+### How to report security issues

+If you find a security vulnerability in Veil, please [email me](mailto:me@hanna.lol) directly and I will research a fix. **Do not** report security vulnerabilities on the public email list where they can be easily exposed and visible.
+I *might* offer bounties for people who find vulnerabilities that entirely compromise the integrity of the software, but for most vulnerabilities there will not be one due to this being a hobby project.

 ## Building from source

 The recommended way to build from source is to use the [flake](flake.nix) and